Kristina01111000/Drws_site/README.md

 For the wellness self check change the title of the pdf to “Dr. W’s Personal Holistic Wellness Self Check” On 40Q graph page try to add a space between the patreon link and the lower paragraph Update the 80Q to match the 40Q + additional paragraphs for 3rd graph

+bring up the pmp issue, see if he noticed anything